- Course Themes

 In Years 3 and 4 you will spend the majority of your time at your clinical school.

-Students enrolled in the medical program will be registered with AHPRA by the University.
+Students enrolled in the Doctor of Medicine will be registered with AHPRA by the University.
 Information about Student Registration can be found on the AHPRA website.

 Registration and practise in Australia

-Following the successful completion of the Medical Program, graduates enter the medical workforce, primarily in the major public teaching hospitals, and complete a 1 year internship program.
+Following the successful completion of the Doctor of Medicine, graduates enter the medical workforce, primarily in the major public teaching hospitals, and complete a 1 year internship program.
 Upon successful completion of this internship junior doctors are eligible to receive full registration with the State Medical Board or Council.
 In general, registration in one state of Australia entitles the doctor to registration in other states.

 The Australian Health Practitioner Regulation Agency (AHPRA) has announced that graduates in all health disciplines will be required to demonstrate English language skills at IELTS level 7 or equivalent.
 Please note that this standard applies to all applicants for initial registration as a medical practitioner or medical specialist.
 It does not apply to students.